 ALICE (Alert, Lockdown, Inform, Counter, Evacuate) is an options-based strategy to survive violent critical incidents.
-These incidents include people with guns, knives, blunt objects, vehicles, or anything else that could be used as a weapon.
+These incidents include persons with guns, knives, blunt objects, vehicles, or anything else that could be used as a weapon.
 Plans can fail so that is why West Chester University Police teach an options-based strategy.
 Instead of handing every person a cookie-cutter plan to shut off the lights and hide in a corner, ALICE offers each person choices to have at their disposal if the unthinkable occurs.

 Because of the high importance of this training, WCUPD offers it for free to anyone associated with West Chester University.
-If you would like to begin talks with an ALICE instructor about getting you or a group signed up for this potentially life-saving training, email ALICE@wcupa. edu and an instructor will be in contact.
+If you would like to begin talks with an ALICE instructor about getting you or a group signed up for this potentially life-saving training, email ALICE@wcupa.edu and an instructor will be in contact.
+Since its inception on campus WCU A.L.I.C.E. instructors have provided training to nearly 1000 members of the campus community in various departments and divisions.